-2018, April 5 – There are many misconceptions surrounding human trafficking and what it entails.
-According to the 2017 Trafficking in Persons (TIP) Report, human trafficking is the ‘act of recruiting, harbouring, transporting, providing or obtaining a person for compelled labour or commercial sex acts through the use of force, fraud or coercion’.
+There are many misconceptions surrounding human trafficking and what it entails.
+According to the 2017 Trafficking in Persons (TIP) Report, human trafficking is the ‘act of recruiting, harboring, transporting, providing or obtaining a person for compelled labor or commercial sex acts through the use of force, fraud or coercion.

-It is estimated there are approximately 40.3 million victims of modern slavery worldwide (Council on Foreign Relations).
+It is estimated there are approximately 40.3 million victims of modern slavery worldwide.
 This figure is likely an underestimation, as reliable statistics surrounding human trafficking are challenging to find.
-Many victims are not accounted for due to fear and a lack of understanding as to what has occurred (TIP).
+Many victims are not accounted for due to fear and a lack of understanding as to what has occurred.

 Below are some common myths vs. facts regarding human trafficking: